Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The option has two values: 1 - parallel testing is on, 0 - is disabled and testing is in turn.
 By default - 0.

-The command `tst .imply  concurrent:1 path/to/dir` runs parallel execution of test suites in the` path/to/dir` directory.
+The command `tst .imply  concurrent:1 .run path/to/dir` runs parallel execution of test suites in the` path/to/dir` directory.

 ##### Run option `verbosity`